Browsed by

 Introduction – Where is the Trinity?

-In the 27 books of the New Testament (NT), this core doctrine of most Protestant, Catholic, and non-denominational churches should be prolific and abundantly clear.
+In the 27 books of the New Testament (NT), this core doctrine (the Trinity) of most Protestant, Catholic, and non-denominational churches should be prolific, and abundantly clear.
 Is it?

-Each book has certain statements of its main points, its core ideas.
-Church leaders generally assert that Jesus is God.
-If this is true, we should see this clearly in the NT.
-Is it?
+Each New Testament Bible book has certain statements of its main points, its core ideas.
+Church leaders generally assert that the Father is God, Jesus, the Son, is God, and the holy Spirit is God, and yet, they are just one God, not three Gods.
+They are said to be each eternal and equal in this “Godhead,” as they call it.
+If these ideas are true, we should see this clearly in the NT.
+Do we? read more

 WP2Social Auto Publish Powered By : XYZScripts.com